Raising the Bar - celebrating the success of deaf young performers

 It's easy to apply!

-To enter, the young person will need to check out the competition Terms and Conditions before they enter.
+Young people and their parent or carer will need to check out the competition Terms and Conditions before they enter.

 The competition is open until midnight on 12 February 2017.